Mass shootings stoke panic, confusion, and ciaos among any crowd.

-- Most attackers got started out scenes that resulted to physical and emotional concerns.
+- Most attackers previously got involved with incidents related to physical and emotional issues.

 - Before the mass shooting, a few people knew about the attacker’s plan to commit violence.
 Many of them did not report to the police.

-According to the Secret Service and Department of Education from where the findings came from, the last two items in the list highlight further inquiry:
+According to the Secret Service and the Department of Education (the source of the findings), the last two items in the list highlight further inquiry:

 Ninety three percent of the attackers showed concerning behavior before the incidents.
 With proper observation mechanisms and a better way of sharing information, the attack could have been avoided.